rackerlabs/docs-cloud-identity/api-docs/dev-guide/index.rst

 .. _index:

 =========================================================
-Rackspace Cloud Images API 1.0
+Rackspace Cloud Identity API 1.0
 =========================================================

 *Last updated:* |today|

-Learn how to use the Rackspace Cloud Images service by using the REST API.
+Learn how to use the Rackspace Cloud Identity service by using the REST API.

 - For details about using the API, see the :ref:`Developer Guide <developer-guide>`.
 - For details about API resources, operations, requests and responses, see the